whitphx/vscode-emacs-mcx/README.md

 Thanks to haruhi-s.
 [sexp](https://marketplace.visualstudio.com/items?itemName=haruhi-s.sexp) is declared as an Awesome Emacs Keymap's dependency so that it is also installed together.

+## 'when' clause context
+This extension provides mark-mode functionality and you can use `emacs-mcx.inMarkMode` in `when` clause of your keybinding settings in order to check whether or not mark-mode is enabled.

 ## Conflicts with default key bindings
 - `ctrl+d`: editor.action.addSelectionToNextFindMatch => **Use `ctrl+alt+n` instead**;
 - `ctrl+g`: workbench.action.gotoLine => **Use `alt+g g` instead**;